-If you see a blank screen or a blue screen with the No Signal message after turning on your computer or video source, try the following:
+If you see a blank screen or a blue screen with the message No Signal after turning on your computer or video source, do one of the following:

 - Make sure the cables are connected correctly, as described on page 12 (for laptops) or in Appendix A (for other systems). - Make sure the power light is green and not flashing and the lens cover is off. - Try restarting your computer. - If you've connected more than one computer and/or video source, you may need to press the Computer or Video button on top of the projector to select the correct source.
 (Allow a few seconds for the projector to sync up after pressing the button.)